Skip to main content

 If you are registered in Shared mode, you can query your current encrypted balance:

-import { getQueryEncryptedBalanceFunction } from "@umbra-privacy/sdk";
+import { getEncryptedBalanceQuerierFunction } from "@umbra-privacy/sdk/query";

-const query = getQueryEncryptedBalanceFunction({ client });
+const query = getEncryptedBalanceQuerierFunction({ client });

 const balances = await query([USDC_MINT]);